 All students are different.
-Naturally, the students who want to learn English are motivated, patient, and are fun to teach.
+Naturally, the students who want to learn English are motivated, patient, and fun to teach.
 Those that are forced to take the classes are more mixed, with some who are entirely disinterested in learning English.
 These situations are completely normal for any group teaching scenario.

 In a language school, there is more of a culture of keeping customers satisfied.
-You are expected to provide lessons and go above and beyond the expectations of your students to keep them interested and developing their language skills.
+You are expected to provide lessons and go above and beyond the expectations of your students to keep them interested and develop their language skills.

 It’s not common to have a dress code for schools in Italy.
 What you wear isn’t so important as what/how you teach.
 Unless it’s a business-oriented type of lesson, there is no need to dress up in a suit and tie for work.